mob_image

 English isn’t my first language.
 Can you help me sound more fluent without changing what I mean?

 Yes, and we do it with care.
-A lot of our clients speak English as a second or third language, and we know how hard it is to write academically in a language that isn’t your own.
-Our editors help clean up awkward phrasing, fix verb tenses, and improve sentence structure,but they also preserve your intent.
-We won’t rewrite your work into something that sounds generic or mechanical.
-Instead, we’ll help you express yourself with the fluency and confidence you already have in your ideas.
+We help clean up awkward phrasing, fix verb tenses, and improve sentence structure, but we preserve your intent.
+We don’t rewrite your work into something generic—we help you express yourself with fluency and confidence while keeping your unique voice.

 I’ve heard about PEEL and TEEL paragraph structures.
 Do you use those?